Kissaten

 In urban areas, people frequent kissaten for breakfast where they might have "morning service" of thick toast, boiled or fried eggs, a piece of ham or bacon, and a cup of tea or coffee.

-There is also the modern phenomenon of the manga kissa, which is a version of the kissaten but with video games, manga and vending machines instead of coffee.
+There is also the modern phenomenon of the manga kissa, which is a version of the kissaten with video games, manga and vending machines.

+The revived popularity of kissatens in the 2020s is an example of Showa retro.